Resources

 Did you miss a GradStart pre-arrival webinar?
 Not able to attend GradStart Welcome Day or workshops live?
 The resources and recordings, if available, will be posted below after the events.

-There are a plethora of events, services, and resources offered to support graduate students navigate graduate school at UBC and settle into life in Vancouver.
+There are a plethora of services and resources offered to support graduate students navigate graduate school at UBC and settle into life in Vancouver.
 Click on each box below to learn more.
+Please note information below is updated annually in July and August.

 Preparing for Arrival